ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 - Define Colors: Create a color palette representing the socioeconomic factors influencing fertility rates such as labour force participation and marital status.
 - Graph Properties: Configure interactivity by allowing user to click and zoom on the data points.
 - Layout: Set the title and overall layout properties for an informative and visually appealing graph.
-- Slider: Allows for greater control on which years the graph should display
+- Slider & Dropdowns: Allows for greater control on which years the graph should display

 = Improved Visualisation
 <improved-visualisation>